HDudz/SWIFT-Parser/README.md

 # SWIFT Code API

-This is my first project created in GO, it provides a REST API for managing SWIFT codes.
+This is my first project created in GO, it imports data from CSV file and provides a REST API for managing SWIFT codes.
 It is built using Go with the `chi` router and utilizes MySQL for database storage.
-The application is containerized using Docker and Docker Compose for easy deployment.
+The application is containerized using Docker for easy deployment.

 ## Getting Started